 Along with reducing attractants, it is important to seal up tiny entry points in the exterior of your home.
 There are many ways cockroaches can get in; here are the most common:

 Damaged screens and damaged window or door frames.

 Missing or damaged door sweeps.

 Unprotected dryer exhaust ducts.

 Cracks in a foundation or damaged mortar around bricks.

 Why Is It Important to Keep Cockroaches Out?

 Cockroaches are linked to the transmission of human pathogens, the transportation of bacteria and parasitic worms, and the depositing of allergens in air ducts.
 Cockroach infestation and illness go hand-in-hand.
 Some of the many illnesses caused or aggravated by cockroach infestation are food poisoning, dysentery, gastroenteritis, listeriosis, cholera, leprosy, asthma, and typhoid fever.
 If you're experiencing stomach illness or flu-like symptoms and you suspect that you have cockroaches in your home, there is likely to be a connection.

 What To Do When Cockroaches Get In

-If you live in Atlanta and you need assistance with the control of cockroaches or any other household pests, we can help you resolve your pest control issue.
+If you live in the area and you need assistance with the control of cockroaches or any other household pests, we can help you resolve your pest control issue.
 Reach out to us to schedule a complete pest control service today.